 - People with different forms of epilepsy

 - Specially advised for sportspeople who undergo a high level of oxidative damage that is caused by physical activity

 - Those who want to support the detoxifying function of their organism by helping to eliminate toxins

 Does N-acetylcysteine have any side effects?

-- To remove mucus from the lungs
+- To remove the mucus from the lungs

 - To relieve the symptoms of certain diseases: viral hepatitis, liver disease, and the flu

-- To raise low levels of glutathione
+- To increase low glutathione levels

 - To help with the treatment of chronic viral infections